Drug-Free Schools and Communities Act

 • Heroin is a powerful opioid drug that produces euphoria and feelings of relaxation.
 It slows respiration, and its use is linked to an increased risk of serious infectious diseases, especially when taken intravenously.
 People who become addicted to opioid pain relievers sometimes switch to heroin instead, because it produces similar effects and may be cheaper or easier to obtain.

-• Steroids, which can also be prescribed for certain medical conditions, are abused to increase muscle mass and to improve athletic performance or physical appearance.
-Serious consequences of abuse can include severe acne, heart disease, liver problems, stroke, infectious diseases, depression, and suicide.
+• Steroids, which can also be prescribed for certain medical conditions, are misused to increase muscle mass and to improve athletic performance or physical appearance.
+Serious consequences of misuse can include severe acne, heart disease, liver problems, stroke, infectious diseases, depression, and suicide.

 • Drug combinations.
 A particularly dangerous and common practice is the combining of two or more drugs.
 The practice ranges from the co-administration of legal drugs, like alcohol and nicotine, to the dangerous mixing of prescription drugs, to the deadly combination of heroin or cocaine with fentanyl (an opioid pain medication).
 Whatever the context, it is critical to realize that because of drug–drug interactions, such practices often pose significantly higher risks than the already harmful individual drugs.